 Recognising that we can’t meet with all our readers up and down the country, we thought it helpful to share with you some practical experience and advice.
-First we present an overview of what we do, then offer guidance on how you can do this for yourself.
+Below we present an overview of what we do, then offer guidance on how you can do this for yourself.

 Home designer or architect?

 With more extensive home design, people instinctively turn to an architect of some sort.
 In our experience, an architect will design a space for you, but won’t necessarily include your required level of detail.
 For example, he or she will include a notional kitchen on the drawings; but will the hob actually be in the right place?
 Is the sink the right size?
 How do you want to move around the space?
 What views of the garden do you want?
 Where will the TV go? and so on…

 As a home designer, we design absolutely everything based on your brief: the actual kitchen; the bathroom; the electrical layout; everything.
 We manage planning, building control, and Party Wall matters too; then we help to select contractors and suppliers and oversee the work.
 You can read more here about our interior design services.

 Home Design principles

 For those looking to carry out a home design for themselves, we’ve produced a series of guides.
 For a successful home design you need to set aside sufficient time to define your needs and plan the space.
 That means everything from producing floorplans, to overlaying an electrical and lighting layout, to choosing the furnishings, fittings and finishes.
 You also need a realistic budget.
 Here are several of our guidance documents to help you.

 - How to Renovate A Property covers: specifying your requirement, choosing professionals, creating the design, obtaining statutory approvals, producing technical documentation and contracts, choosing a contractor and overseeing the work.

 - Property Renovation is an article on selecting and working with contractors and trades.

 - Home Renovation is a case study exploring one of our renovation projects from start to finish that takes you through all the steps.